yohman/up206a/Weeks/Week01/readme.md

 You have two options on how to submit your reading assignment.

 1. Option A: Upload your assignment as a pdf to your github repo.
-1. Option B: Create a markdown file in your repo titled `Week1_reading_assignment.md` and submit your assignment using markdown code.
+1. Option B (preferred): Create a markdown file in your repo titled `Week1_reading_assignment.md` and submit your assignment using markdown code.